Download White Paper here.

 The second important ingredient in a certification scheme are independent third-party auditors to review an operator’s emissions accounting, top-down monitoring results, company operating procedures, record keeping, operator training and know-how, company culture and maintenance events, to properly assess their performance against the Standard.
 In a credible certification scheme, independence means each third-party validator must be free of financial conflict from the certifier, operator, or data providers.
 Conflicted and opaque “self-certification” schemes by various operators and for-profit intermediaries are becoming a popular trend in the sustainability space.
 Natural gas buyers must now be extra cautious of potential greenwashing claims from uncredible programs lacking this key, yet simple and fundamental ingredient.

-Registries for tracking emissions and their associated molecule of natural gas are critical in an any complex supply chain involving multiple operators and multiple segments.
-Registries accurately link emissions intensities from supply chain segments occurring in series, as well as track the issuance, usage and retirement of certificates to prevent double counting of emissions, or claims of reduced emissions.
+Registries for tracking emissions and their associated molecule of natural gas are critical in any complex supply chain involving multiple operators and multiple segments.
+Registries accurately link emissions intensities from supply chain segments occurring in series, as well as track the issuance, usage and retirement of certificates to prevent double counting of emissions or claims of reduced emissions.
 Digital registries are simple, low-cost instruments utilized in a number of credible tracking systems such as Renewable Energy Credits (RECs) and Renewable Natural Gas (RNG) programs.

 2.3 Application of Baselines